staltz/feedpunk/readme.md

 # contributing

 just fork it.
-I don't have issues enabled on this repo because I'm just [gifting this repo, not committing to maintain it for you](https://staltz.com/open-source-without-maintainers.html). enjoy!
+I don't have issues enabled on this repo because I'm just [gifting this repo, not committing to maintain it for you](https://staltz.com/open-source-without-maintainers.html). enjoy the gift!